 Ignore Interrupts

 While working with the tee command the interrupt signals or SIGINT can be ignored by using the -i option.
-This prevents user CTRL+C keyboard shortcut.
+This prevents the user CTRL+C keyboard shortcuts.

 ls -l | tee -i list.txt